sshubgit/My-Repo/README.md

-This is my first trial.
+This is my first Git Rep.
 <br>
 Author- Shashank Shekhar